Intiserahmed/Smart_Prayer_Mat_AssemblyLanguage/README.md

 ## Acknowledgements

-This project was created as a part of [insert program name or course name] at [insert institution name].
+This project was created as a part of "Computer Achitecture & Assembly Language" at "IIUM".
 We would like to thank our instructors and mentors for their guidance and support throughout this project.